jsummers/deark/readme.md

         mbin = Put both forks in a MacBinary container.
        For input files already in AppleDouble or AppleSingle format, see the formats.txt file for more information.
+    -opt deflatecodec=native
+       Use Deark's native "Deflate" decompressor when possible, instead of miniz.
+It is experimental and much slower, but could be useful for debugging and educational purposes.
 -id
    Stop after the format identification phase.
 This can be used to show what module Deark will run, without actually running it.